Solar Energy in UK Corporations

-Green energy prices have experienced a downwards spiral, facilitating the growth of demand and resulting in a rapid increase in the solar industry as a whole.
+Green energy prices have experienced a downwards trend, facilitating the growth of demand and resulting in a rapid increase in the solar industry as a whole.
 On a national level, the green energy phenomenon has gained huge popularity, the UK government being one of the major contributors to this.

 Solar energy in the UK is widely used in households, through installation of solar panels which are now available for all types of homes, varying in sizes and power outputs.
 Furthermore, solar energy has seen a rise among UK corporations.
 Through installing solar panel systems on commercial rooftops, companies can benefit from solar energy as well.